tasmania-springtime-banner

 • ac-icon Air-conditioned motorcoach throughout tour

-• bed-icon 4 star accommodation for 9 nights with breakfast daily
+• bed-icon 4 and 5 star accommodation for 9 nights with breakfast daily

 Entrance fees to all gardens and sightseeing including:

-• Royal Botanic Gardens Sydney, Paddington Reservoir Gardens, Vaucluse House, Plant Bank at the Australian Botanic Garden, Mt Annan, Everglades, Nooroo, Windy Ridge, Highfields, Gory’u, Wild Meadows, Blue Mountains Botanic Garden, Mt Tomah, Mayfield Garden, Perennialle Plant Nursery, Cowra Japanese Garden, The Garden Curator, Cook Park, Hillandale.
+• Royal Botanic Gardens Sydney, Vaucluse House, Plant Bank at the Australian Botanic Garden Mt Annan, Nooroo, Windy Ridge, Highfields, Gory’u, Wild Meadows, Blue Mountains Botanic Garden Mt Tomah, Mayfield Garden, Perennialle Plant Nursery, Cowra Japanese Garden and The Garden Curator.

 TOUR PRICE